DCC-EX/dcc-ex.github.io/docsrc/reference/hardware/motor-boards.rst

 CommandStation-EX is compatible with a wide variety of motor boards, also known as "dual H-bridges" and "motor shields".
 We've sorted them from least difficult to most difficult to use to help you decide what to use.

-**TL;DR**: We recommend the Arduino Motor Shield R3 or a supported clone board like the Deek-Robot.
+**TL;DR**: We currently recommend the Arduino Motor Shield R3 or a supported clone board like the Deek-Robot.

 .. image:: ../../_static/images/deek_robot1_sm.jpg
    :alt: Deek Robot Motor Shield